Shraddhaz/Photo-Scan-Summary/README.md

 ## Legal

-This project is licensed under Copyright ©  MIT License.
+This project is licensed under Copyright ©  MIT License and "© Baker Theme.
+All Rights Reserved".
 Go to [LICENSE](https://github.com/Shraddhaz/Photo-Scan-Summary/blob/master/LICENSE) for more details.

-Other than that, the front-end has parts of templates from [https://bootstrapmade.com](https://bootstrapmade.com)
+The front-end templates is taken from [https://bootstrapmade.com](https://bootstrapmade.com) with the theme name "Baker".

 ## Acknowledgments